salesforce/speech-datasets/README.md

 `speech_datasets.SpeechDataLoader` to train a seq2seq transformer encoder-decoder model in PyTorch (this example also depends on Huggingface's `transformers` library, which can installed by invoking `pip install transformers`).
 A detailed walkthrough of this code can be found [here](train_example/README.md).

+### Debugging Notes
+1. If your code hangs, examine your log files.
+If you find `OSError: [Errno 12] Cannot allocate memory`, then try
+    1. Setting `data_cache_mb` (in the constructor of the `SpeechDataLoader`) to a lower value.
+If you did not specify this manually, the default is `4096`.
+    2. Setting `n_transform_proc` (in the constructor of the `SpeechDataLoader`) to a lower value.
+If you did not specify this manually, the default is `math.ceil(os.n_cpu() / num_replicas) - 1`, where `num_replicas` is the number of distributed replicas (either provided as an argument, or inferred automatically).
+    3. Adding additional swap memory to your system.

 # Combining Datasets
 ### Loading from Multiple Datasets